 Therefore, it is safe to say that they play an important role in preserving the glory and beauty of centuries-old artifacts and works.
 This way, they make them look as beautiful as now as they did back when they were made.

-The job of art museum conservator is to preserve the art and as close to its original condition as possible.
+The job of a museum conservator is to preserve the art and as close to its original condition as possible.

 However, their work is often categorized by the area they hold expertise in.
 Some might work to preserve and prepare a collection of documents and books, while others might restore and preserve valuable paintings.